openvinotoolkit/openvino/docs/glossary.md

 |   A preferred hardware device to run inference (CPU, GPU, GNA, etc.).

 | *Extensibility mechanism, Custom layers*
-|   The mechanism that provides you with capabilities to extend the OpenVINO™ Runtime and Model Optimizer so that they can work with models containing operations that are not yet supported.
+|   The mechanism that provides you with capabilities to extend the OpenVINO™ Runtime and Model Conversion API so that they can work with models containing operations that are not yet supported.

 | *layer / operation*
 |   In OpenVINO, both terms are treated synonymously.
 To avoid confusion, "layer" is being pushed out and "operation" is the currently accepted term.